Brandon Lowe Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have the 16th-ranked team ERA across all MLB pitching staffs (4.19).
+- The Orioles' 4.20 team ERA ranks 16th across all MLB pitching staffs.

+- Orioles pitchers combine to give up 114 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- The righty last pitched on Monday against the Los Angeles Dodgers, when he threw five innings, allowing four earned runs while giving up seven hits.
+- The right-hander's most recent time out came on Tuesday against the Los Angeles Dodgers, when he went two innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.